 Udall's Park Preserve

 The earliest human inhabitants of this area probably arrived about 4,000 years ago, when a deciduous forest first appeared here.
-The people came during the warmer months, hunting whitetail deer (Odocoileus virginianus) and game birds such as wild turkey (Meleagris gallopavo) that lived in the forest.
-Later visitors came to harvest the water’s clams and oysters that came once the salt marsh and stabilized.
-In 1524, Giovanni da Verrazano (1480-1528) made contact and established trade with these Long Island natives.
-Over the next century and a half, the Native Americans built more permanent settlements throughout the island, and Europeans acquired more land for themselves.
+The people came during the warmer months, hunting white-tailed deer and game birds such as wild turkey that lived in the forest.
+Later visitors came to harvest the waters’ clams and oysters.
 In 1645, the Dutch established the town of Flushing, and land in Little Neck was granted to settlers such as Thomas Hicks and Richard Cornell.
 The Mattinecock Indians, led by Chief Tackapousha (d.
-1694) disputed these claims, and brought the issue before Governor Thomas Dongan (1634-1715).
-Tackapousha was at first able to delay white settlement, but after a few years, Thomas Hicks led a force of Europeans in a raid against the Indian settlement, and forcibly took the land.
-Thus began the decline of Queens’s native population.
+1694), disputed these claims and brought the issue before Governor Thomas Dongan (1634-1715).
+Tackapousha was at first able to delay white settlement but after a few years, Thomas Hicks led a force of Europeans in a raid against the Indian settlement, and forcibly took the land.

 In 1833, Richard Udall, for whom the cove is named, bought a mill formerly owned by the Allen family on the eastern side of the cove.
 The mill, now called the Saddle Rock Mill, remained in the Udall family until 1950, when it was donated to the Nassau County Historical Society.
 During the 1830s, a shellfishing community developed around the docks at Oldhouse Landing Road (now Little Neck Parkway) and Sand Hill Road.
-The industry thrived as the demand for oysters and Little Neck Clams (Venus mercenaria) grew.
-But by 1893, the local shellfishing industry was finished; overharvesting, poaching, and pollution had destroyed it.
+The industry thrived as the demand for oysters and Little Neck Clams grew.
+But by 1893, the local shellfish industry was finished, a victim of overharvesting, poaching, and pollution.
 Today, the stanchions and bulkheads at the end of Little Neck Parkway are all that remain of the bygone era.

-The Udalls Cove Preservation Committee initiated the acquisition of Udalls Park Preserve.
+The Udall's Cove Preservation Committee initiated the acquisition of Udall's Park Preserve.
 The group of local residents organized in 1969 in order to prevent development of the land and promote public ownership.
-Udalls Cove was first mapped as a New York City park on December 7, 1972, but many subsequent additions have increased the size of the park.
-The preserve was created by a cooperative agreement between Parks and the New York State Department of Environmental Conservation; the state owns most of the land, but Parks manages the property.
+Udall's Cove was first mapped as a New York City park on December 7, 1972.
+The Preserve was created by a cooperative agreement between Parks and the New York State Department of Environmental Conservation; the state owns most of the land, but Parks manages the property.

 Directions to Udall's Park Preserve